valancej/documentation/_pro/continuous-deployment/google-cloud-functions.md

 gcloud beta functions deploy "${CLOUD_FUNCTION_NAME}" --stage-bucket "${GOOGLE_CLOUD_BUCKET_NAME}" <TRIGGER>
 ```

+`<TRIGGER>` refers to how you want to call your Cloud Function, possible values are `--trigger-http` for functions invoked via HTTP requests.
+Additional possible values are documented on the [Calling Cloud Functions](https://cloud.google.com/functions/docs/calling/) documentation page.

 Please see the [documentation for deploying Cloud Functions](https://cloud.google.com/functions/docs/deploying/filesystem) on which additional options are available and how they affect the deployment.